Shaurya-Bajpai/Shaurya-Bajpai/README.md

 - 👋 Hi, I’m @Shaurya-Bajpai
-- 👀 I’m interested in Java,C++ and Web-Dev.
+- 👀 I’m interested in Java, Python, and Web-Dev.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me shauryabajpaibs@gmail.com